BeatrizGalindo/calendar-service/README.md

 ### Troubleshooting
 - Empty Reply from Server: This typically happens if the Flask app doesn't start correctly.
 Ensure the container is running and accessible via the correct port.
 - Missing events file: If there is no `events.json` file, the service will create one automatically.
+- Docker:
+  - check your docker container is running: `docker ps`